hftf/findAndReplaceDOMText/readme.md

 #### The `replace` Function

-If you pass a function to the `replace` option your function will be called on every portion of every match and is expected to return a DOM Node (a Text or Element node).
+If you pass a function to the `replace` option your function will be called on every portion of every match and is expected to return a DOM Node (a Text, Element, or DocumentFragment node).
 Your function will be passed both the portion and the encapsulating match of that portion.

 E.g.